 Likewise, you can find the forest elephant around the equatorial zone of West and Central Africa.
 Also you can meet Giraffes if you are lucky.

-Elephants usually are organised in herds composed of females and their calves.
-Males usually live alone, but sometimes they too will go in a herd with other males.
-In fact, in the Savannah subspecies, each herd usually comprises of around 10 elephants, but there can be anywhere up to 70 elephants within a unit, while Forest elephants live in smaller units.
+Males normally live alone, but sometimes they too will go in a herd with other males.
+In fact, in certain subspecies, each herd usually comprises of around 10 elephants, but there can be anywhere towards 70 elephants within a unit, while certain other subspecies elephants live in smaller units.

 African elephants are browsers and mostly eat various types of grasses, as well as other plants including bark and twigs.